 - 1. Age-appropriate, developmentally based drug and alcohol education and prevention programs, which address the legal, social, and health consequences of drug and alcohol use and which provide information about effective techniques for resisting peer pressure to use illicit drugs or alcohol, for students in grades kindergarten through twelve; - 2.
 A statement to students that the use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful; - 3.
 Standards of conduct for students that clearly prohibit, at a minimum, the unlawful possession, use or distribution of illicit drugs and alcohol by students on school premises or as part of any of its activities; - 4.
 A clear statement that disciplinary sanctions (consistent with local, state, and federal law), up to and including expulsion and referral for prosecution, will be imposed on students who violate the standards of conduct, and a description of those sanctions.
 A disciplinary sanction may include the completion of an appropriate rehabilitation program; - 5.
-Information about drug and alcohol counseling rehabilitation and re-enty programs available to students: - 6.
+Information about drug and alcohol counseling rehabilitation and re-enty programs available to students; - 6.
 A requirement that parents and students be given a copy of the standards of conduct and statement of disciplinary sanctions required; - 7.
 Notification to parents and students that compliance with the standards of conduct is mandatory.

-Legal Reference: Drug-Free Schools and Communities Act of 1986 (P.L.
-99-770) as Amended in

-1988 and 1989 (P.L.
-101-226)
+Legal Reference: 1988 an 34 C.F.
+Iowa C -Free Schools and Communities Act of 1986 (P.L.
+99-770) as Amended in and 1989 (P.L.
+101-226) F.R.
+(1970) Code §204, 279.8,9 (2015) .A.C.
+12.3(9), 12.5(4)(e), 12.5(5)(e) Cross Reference: 502 503 507 Student Rights and Responsibilities Student Discipline Student Health and Well-Being Approved June 12, 1993 5 Reviewed August 16, 2021 Revised

-34 C.F.R.
-(1970)

-Iowa Code §204, 279.8,9 (2015)

-281.I.A.C.
-12.3(9), 12.5(4)(e), 12.5(5)(e)